Extensions

 Every extension has a manifest.js that declares its contract:

-export default { name: "understanding", version: "1.0.0", description: "Bottom-up tree compression with LLM summarization", // Required: won't load without these needs: { services: ["llm", "session", "aiChat", "orchestrator"], models: ["Node", "Contribution"], }, // Optional: works without these (no-op stubs injected) optional: { services: ["energy"], }, provides: { models: { UnderstandingRun: "./models/run.js" }, routes: "./routes.js", tools: "./tools.js", jobs: "./job.js", energyActions: { understanding: { cost: 1, unit: "per-node" } }, sessionTypes: { UNDERSTANDING: "understanding-orchestrate" }, cli: [ { command: "understand", description: "Start understanding run" }, ], }, };
+export default { name: "understanding", version: "1.0.0", description: "Bottom-up tree compression with LLM summarization", // Required: won't load without these needs: { services: ["llm", "session", "chat", "orchestrator"], models: ["Node", "Contribution"], extensions: ["other-ext@^1.0.0"], // semver constraints supported }, // Optional: works without these (no-op stubs injected) optional: { services: ["energy"], extensions: ["gateway"], // uses if available, skips if not }, provides: { models: { UnderstandingRun: "./models/run.js" }, routes: "./routes.js", tools: "./tools.js", energyActions: { understanding: { cost: 1, unit: "per-node" } }, sessionTypes: { UNDERSTANDING: "understanding-orchestrate" }, cli: [ { command: "understand", description: "Start understanding run" }, ], }, };

 🔄 Lifecycle